Notare/top-albums-finder/README.md

 # Top Albums Finder

-A web application that helps users discover an artist's top albums, ordered by popularity based on the number of listeners on Last.fm.
+A website that helps users discover an artist's top albums, ordered by popularity based on the number of listeners on Last.fm.
 Users can search for their favorite artists and explore their top albums along with detailed information.

 **Link to project:** https://notare.github.io/top-albums-finder